19 Inch ADA Stainless Steel Undermount Vanity Sink Bathroom - Sink Depot

 ADA Sink Depth Requirements Explained

+The ADA specifies a maximum sink bowl depth of 6.5 inches, measured from the rim down to the bottom of the basin.
 Why 6.5 inches?
-This depth allows a seated user to comfortably reach the bottom of the sink and access the drain without leaning forward excessively.
-It also ensures adequate knee clearance when the sink is properly mounted.
+This depth allows a seated wheelchair user to comfortably reach the bottom of the sink and access the drain without leaning forward.
+It also ensures adequate knee clearance when the sink is mounted at the proper height.

 Mounting Height

-The sink rim should be mounted no higher than 34 inches from the floor.
-This height allows wheelchair users to reach the faucet and basin comfortably.
+The sink rim must be mounted no higher than 34 inches from the floor for ADA compliance.
+For wheelchair users, this height allows comfortable reach to the faucet and basin while seated.

 Knee Clearance

-The space beneath the sink must provide adequate clearance for a wheelchair.
-ADA requires at least 27 inches of clearance height, 30 inches of width, and 19 inches of depth under the sink.
+The space beneath the sink must accommodate a wheelchair: at least 27 inches of clearance height, 30 inches of width, and 19 inches of depth.
+Cabinets directly under the sink must be removable or modified to provide this clearance, or the sink can be installed with an open base.

 Pipe Protection